 2. Getting There

-The park sits in a fairly remote location, wedged between three counties South Africa, Botswana and Namibia.
-It’s quite the drive to get to the park regardless from where you are coming from.
-So expect to make an overnight stop on your way there.
+The park sits in a fairly remote location, wedged between three counties South Africa, Botswana, and Namibia.
+It’s quite the drive to get to the park regardless of where you are coming from so expect to make an overnight stop on your way to the park.